nepenth/knowledge-base/README.md

 ### Career Development <a name="career-development"></a>
-The Career Development category provides resources to help technical professionals grow in their careers, including best practices, unique perspectives on the industry, and guidance for navigating the job market.
-This category features articles and tips on interview preparation, humor in tech, and professional development strategies to support career advancement.
+The Career Development category provides resources to help technical professionals advance their careers, including best practices, unique perspectives on the industry, and preparation tips for job interviews.
+This category encompasses three subcategories: Best Practices, Humor In Tech, and Job Interview Preparation, offering a range of guidance and advice for career growth and success.
 *Subcategories: Best Practices, Humor In Tech, Job Interview Preparation* *Items: 3*